hharryyf/codeforcepractice/README.md

 the longest match of the suffix and the prefix, by drawing some diagrams we can easily figure out that when there's a match, we simply shift j to next[j-1] and i-- would solve the problem. https://vjudge.net/problem/HDU-1686

+169. Cyclic Nacklace (KMP)
+The observation is we only need to work out the shortest period prefix of a string.
+And the period is equal to len - next[len] after we work out next array using KMP. https://vjudge.net/problem/HDU-3746